Alcentra EMEA Privacy Notice

 - The arrangements we have in place to protect your personal information if we transfer it overseas

 Alcentra operates on a global basis.
-Accordingly, your personal information may be transferred to and processed in countries that are subject to different standards of data protection, including the United States and India.
-Alcentra will take appropriate steps to ensure that transfers of personal information are in accordance with applicable law and carefully managed to protect your privacy rights and interests, and that transfers are limited to countries which are recognized as providing an adequate level of legal protection or where we can be satisfied that alternative safeguard arrangements are in place to protect your privacy rights.
+Accordingly, your personal information may be processed in countries that are subject to different standards of data protection, including the United States and India.
+Alcentra will take appropriate steps (including the implementation of Standard Contractual Clauses) to ensure that transfers of personal information are in accordance with applicable law and carefully managed to protect your privacy rights and interests, and that transfers are limited to countries which are recognized as providing an adequate level of legal protection or where we can be satisfied that alternative arrangements are in place to protect your privacy rights.
 To this end:

 - transfers within Alcentra will be covered by an agreement entered into by members of Alcentra (an intra-group agreement) which contractually obliges each member to ensure that personal information receives an adequate and consistent level of protection wherever it is transferred within Alcentra;

 - where we transfer your personal information outside Alcentra, or to third parties who help provide our products and services, we obtain contractual commitments from them to protect your personal information; or

 - where we receive requests for information from law enforcement or regulators, we carefully validate these requests before personal information is disclosed.

 You have a right to contact us for more information about the safeguards we have put in place (including a copy of relevant contractual commitments) to ensure the adequate protection of your personal information when this is transferred as mentioned above.